astropy/astropy/docs/getting_started.rst

     >>> from astropy.units import Quantity
     >>> find_api_page(Quantity)  # doctest: +SKIP

-Will bring up the documentation for the `~astropy.units.quantity.Quantity` class in your browser.
+Will bring up the documentation for the `~astropy.units.Quantity` class in your browser.